howardisaacson/Intro-to-Astro-2021/Week8_latex/README.md

 ### Final Project
 * Go through project assignment in root directory.

-### Writing Exercise
-* What kinds of noise sources do we have in observational detections?
-* What are some ways to account for noise when working with our data?
-* Can we completely eliminate noise?
-Why or why not?

 ### Paper of the Week:
 Transit Lightcurve Signatures of Artificial Objects (Arnold 2005)
  * ADS: https://ui.adsabs.harvard.edu/abs/2005ApJ...627..534A/abstract